Proton

 The year after the brute force attack there were a number of incidents in which security researchers — white hat hackers who test security with an aim to improve it, not to steal data — managed to get through.

 The first was revealed in January.
 It consisted of a simple phishing attack in which LastPass users could easily be fooled into giving up their credentials.
-The details of how it worked are explained in Hackread(new window), but most interesting is probably LastPass’ reaction.
-The company deflected criticism by claiming it was a phishing attack and thus outside its purview, ignoring the fact that companies can plan for these contingencies.
+The details of how the attack worked are explained in Hackread(new window).
+But what’s more interesting is LastPass’ reaction to the attack.
+The company deflected criticism by claiming it was a phishing attack and thus outside its purview, ignoring the fact that companies can and in fact should plan for these contingencies.

 The second incident(new window) in July 2016 was a similar scenario, in which Google-employed security researcher Tavis Ormandy — a name we’ll run into again shortly — fooled LastPass’ Firefox add-on to give up user details.
 LastPass’ reaction was to issue a security advisory in a now-deleted blog post (another vain attempt to delete history) to update the extension.